A foreign body is an object that, once swallowed, is likely to get stuck in the gut and cause a blockage.

 Some signs do flag that emergency surgery is necessary, such as distended loops of bowel or dense foreign bodies, like stones, causing a complete obstruction.

 A firmly wedged foreign body is a definite case for surgical removal.
-This surgery is not without risk because the complication rate for bowel surgery is high.

 This video shows Clover the dog after swallowing a stone (warning: minor graphic surgical scenes after the 1:00 mark):